mizzath2003/SignatureCuisine/README.md

 - 🔧 Open issues for feedback, bug reports, or feature requests related to responsiveness.
 - 🤝 Join our growing community of contributors.

+## Contribute to Responsiveness:
+We're looking for contributors to help make Signature Cuisine responsive!
+Whether you're passionate about front-end design, media queries, or responsive frameworks, your expertise is needed to ensure that the website adapts seamlessly to different screen sizes.

 Let's together ensure that Signature Cuisine. becomes a digital culinary haven accessible to everyone! 🍽️✨